cwbaker/forge/README.md

 return Copy;
 ~~~

-Copy outdated or non-existing files by running `forge` from the directory containing the above Lua script in a file named *forge.lua*:
+Execute the build by running `forge` from a directory within the project:

 ~~~bash
 $ forge